viniciusperrone/management-blog/README.md

 ## About the Project

+Management Blog is a system that allows users to register, edit and delete articles, as well as rate published content.

+It has the following features:

+- User registration
+- Authentication system
+- Category registration
+- Registering/Updating/Deleting articles
+- List of articles
+- Search for articles by any data provided

 ## How to install?

 Running the project on your machine is a simple process.
 Make sure you have Docker Engine or Docker Desktop installed on your machine.
 Then update the environment variables in the .env file, as follows: